 The long answer is: But maybe.
 I’ll elaborate.[blockquote author=”” pull=”pullright”]Unless you find a new way to hilariously combine photographs of cats with frozen food reviews, it’s unlikely that you will make a fortune food blogging. [/blockquote]Unless you find a new way to hilariously combine photographs of cats with frozen food reviews, it’s unlikely that you will make a fortune food blogging.
 At least, not at first.
 In the beginning, you won’t even cover your ingredient costs.
 For most, it will take somewhere between two and five years of consistent, quality posts before you will have the opportunity to start making any kind of real money with your food blog (and by “real money,” I mean, “more than what you’ll pay for a few lattes”).

 Why?
 Most ad networks work off the “CPM” model, or “Cost per Thousand” impressions of an ad banner.
 If you find a network that pays a $2 CPM, it means that for every thousand page impressions, you’ll earn two bucks.
 Get 10,000 pageviews, and you’ll earn twenty bucks.
-And if this seems like a reasonable way to make a living, you probably don’t live in a country where a gallon of milk costs five dollars.
+And if this seems like a reasonable way to make a living, you probably don’t live in a country where a gallon of organic milk costs six dollars.
 The simple truth is that until you have a lot of traffic, you are not going to make a living from your food blog.

 Until you have at least 100,000 readers per month (and realistically, you could argue that you can’t make any real money from a food blog until your unique visits are more in the range of a million per month), those tiny checks from your different revenue streams aren’t going to amount to much.
 For the first few years of your blog’s life, focus on creating content that people will want to read, strengthening relationships with link partners, and honing your skills as a writer and photographer.
 When your traffic levels justify it, here are a few potential revenue streams for food bloggers.
 We use nearly all of them.